Bluefield University Logo

 by | Mar 11, 2022

 Bluefield, VA – A native of Kryvyi Rih, Ukraine, just north of Crimea, alumnus Yaroslav (Yaro) Hnatusko ’20 dreamed of one day coming to the United States.
-Hoping to play collegiate tennis and study in business, he was given the opportunity to pursue both at Bluefield University.
+Hoping to play collegiate tennis and study business, he was given the opportunity to pursue both at Bluefield University.
 Now amid war, Yaro has gone from serving on the tennis court to serving fellow Ukrainians in need.

 Not allowing the English language to hinder him, Yaro worked hard to see his dream of coming to the U.S. fulfilled.